 Erin is an early-stage technology investor focused on enterprise software and AI, with an emphasis on data, infrastructure, security, and automation.
 She is especially interested in products and technologies that increase resilience, foster collaboration and creativity, and support data-driven decision making throughout organizations.

-Erin has an MSc from Oxford in Mathematics and Computer Science where she focused on applications of topology to machine learning and computer science.
-She holds a BS in Engineering (with honors) from Stanford University.
+Before joining Index, Erin was Head of Product for Palantir’s data analytics and machine learning platform.
+She holds an MSc from Oxford in Mathematics and Computer Science, where she focused on applications of algebraic topology to machine learning and computer science, and a BS in Engineering from Stanford University.

 Erin discusses what it really means to be founder friendly at Collision 2022

 What do you look for in AI investments?